EDGE Computing Vs. Computing At The Edge. Why It Really Matters!

 Computing at the edge is NOT edge computing.

-True edge computing employs a fundamental distributed processing architecture, not just replicated data centers in remote locations.
+Fractal Programming EDGE computing employs a fundamental distributed processing architecture, not just replicated data centers in remote locations.

 There is NO NEED FOR A CENTRAL PROCESSOR OR CLOUD.
 Read that again: NO CLOUD OR DATA CENTER NEEDED.
 The distributed network is the data center.